luventa/vue-frontend-boilerplate/README.md

 # Tips

 > Node-sass is a bitch for some Windows users!
-Copy this module from others before install deps.
+Copy this module from others before install deps if necessary.

 > Install deps with `npm` might cause IE crash with development mode because of these reasons:
   * `npm` will fetch devDependency `ansi-regex` with version ^3.0.0, which uses arrow function in its source code.